-AWS implements and maintains technical and organizational security measures applicable to AWS cloud infrastructure services under globally recognized security assurance frameworks and certifications, including ISO 27001, ISO 27017, ISO 27018, PCI DSS Level 1, and SOC 1, 2 and 3.
+AWS implements and maintains technical and organizational security measures applicable to AWS cloud infrastructure services under globally recognized security assurance frameworks and certifications, including ISO 27001, ISO 27017, ISO 27018, ISO 27701, ISO 22301, PCI DSS Level 1, and SOC 1, 2 and 3.
 These technical and organizational security measures are validated by independent third-party assessors, and are designed to prevent unauthorized access to or disclosure of customer content.

 For example, ISO 27018 is the first International code of practice that focuses on protection of personal data in the cloud.
 It is based on ISO information security standard 27002 and provides implementation guidance on ISO 27002 controls applicable to Personally Identifiable Information (PII) processed by public cloud service providers.
 This demonstrates to customers that AWS has a system of controls in place that specifically address the privacy protection of their content.

 These comprehensive AWS technical and organizational measures are consistent with typical regulatory goals to protect personal data.
 Customers using AWS services maintain control over their content and are responsible for implementing additional security measures based on their specific needs, including content classification, encryption, access management and security credentials.